 5. Inspire with Your Event Invitation or Flyer

-Whether your invitation is digital or traditional print design, utilize your event brand identity and make something truly inspiring.
+Whether your invitation is a digital design or traditional print design, utilize your event brand identity and make something truly inspiring.
 The recipient should be convinced that “I must attend this event!” and take the next steps to find out more about your event and how to register.

 Once your initial event brand is established, all of the other marketing and advertising materials should follow suit.
 Here are other items that may need to be considered and will require the attention of your graphic designer: